About For Prospective Interns For Current Interns For Businesses

 Until they have a confirmed internship, it is recommended they sign up for classes and update their schedule at a later time.

 Internships outside of the building are usually scheduled the last periods of the school day (6,7,8) or less commonly, the first periods of the school day (1,2,3).
 Internships can be paid or unpaid, with unpaid being the most common.

-For each period of internship the student must complete 75 hours of work.
+For each period of internship the student must complete 75 hours of work during the semester.

 - 1 internship period = 75 hours (Internship A/B #7813/7816)

 - 2 internship periods = 150 hours (Internship A/B DP #7818/7819)